Sclerotherapy: Varicose Vein & Spider Vein Vein Treatment in South Miami

 - Flying in airplanes

 Some patients experience swelling following their sclerotherapy treatment, which your doctor can help you manage.
-This is a less common side effect of sclerotherapy, which is due to inflammation near the injection site.
+This is a less common side effect of spider vein treatment, which is due to inflammation near the injection site.
 Your doctor might recommend a prescription or over-the-counter pain reliever to reduce the inflammation.
 Always make sure you check with your doctor before taking medications following the procedure.

 One of the more serious complications of sclerotherapy is called deep vein thrombosis (or blood clotting that moves deeper into a vein in your leg).
 Deep vein thrombosis can lead to another more serious and rarer complication, pulmonary embolism.
 Pulmonary embolism occurs when a blood clot travels from the legs to the lungs and blocks one of your vital arteries.
 Either of these conditions is considered an emergency situation, requiring immediate medical assistance.
 Seek medical help right away if you notice any of the following symptoms of deep vein thrombosis/pulmonary embolism following sclerotherapy: